© Ditty_about_summer | Shutterstock, Inc. [US] 2018

-The current food production is responsible for an important part of global resource and CO2 - burdens.
-30% of consumer-related environmental impacts in Europe are caused by our eating behaviour.
-Consumption of meat and fish has to be significantly reduced.
+Today's food production is responsible for an important share of the burdens placed on global resources as well as CO2 pollution.
+30% of consumer-related environmental impacts in Europe are caused by our eating habits.
+Our consumption of meat and fish needs to be significantly reduced.

 - Urban turnaround

-In the middle of this century around 80% of all people worldwide live in cities.
-Therefore, the way of urban development is of central importance for the overall sustainable development.
+By the middle of this century, around 80% of the world's population will be living in cities.
+The nature of urban development is therefore of central importance for sustainable development as a whole.